beaubranton4/ncaa_d1_baseball_stats/README.md

 1.3 UPDATE .ENV or variables.tf
 - This is just a reminder to rename env_template to .env if you haven't already
+- You must set the GCS_BUCKET_NAME variable.
+All bucket names across all of GCS are unique.
+Adding a few numbers to the end should work.
+- You also have the option of updating the region and zone variables in the .env file to one that matches where you live.
-- All the environment variables should be set for you, but if you deviated from the project names/id's and or instructions provided, you will want to update the .env and variables.tf files accordingly.
-You also have the option of updating the region and zone variables in the .env file to one that matches where you live.
+- All the other environment variables should be set for you, but if you deviated from the project names/id's and or instructions provided, you will want to update the .env and variables.tf files accordingly.

 1.4 CREATE SERVICE ACCOUNT & SAVE CREDENTIALS, ENABLE API'S AND SETUP ACCESS VIA IAM ROLES: